halotrade-zone/halo-farm/contracts/halo-farm-factory/README.md

 }
 ```
 Where:
 - `create_farm_msg`: The message that will be sent to the farm contract to create a new farm.
 The message must be base64 encoded.
-For more information about the message, please refer to the [halo-farm](../halo-farm/README.md) contract.
+For more information about the message, please refer to the InstantiateMsg of [halo-farm](../halo-farm/README.md) contract.

 ## QueryMsg
 ### Config